 It’s not helpful to hear that we “need” to have live music for the dance floor when the DJ is already booked.
 We’re not going to change our minds about having little kids at our wedding just because someone had a toddler be their flower girl and it was adorable.

-I spend a lot of time on wedding forums (shoutout to Reddit's r/weddingplanning!) and I know I’m not alone.
+I spent a lot of time on wedding forums (shoutout to Reddit's r/weddingplanning!) and I know I’m not alone.
 Multiple times a day, there is a post from a bride-to-be upset about a comment someone made about her choices, whether it’s a wine-and-beer-only bar being “tacky” or the gap between a Catholic wedding ceremony and an evening reception being “inconsiderate.”
-Generally, I nod and smile and change the subject IRL whenever someone wants to tell me why [insert thing we’ve chosen for our wedding here] is somehow “wrong.”
+Generally, I nodded and smiled and changed the subject IRL whenever someone wanted to tell me why [insert thing we’ve chosen for our wedding here] is somehow “wrong".

 If you’re a bride totally overwhelmed by the weight of other people’s opinions, remember this: People are coming to your wedding because they love you and want to celebrate you.
 Ultimately, what they’ll remember about the celebration, hopefully, is not whether all the bridesmaids wore matching shoes but the love and warmth of the celebration.
 A wedding is a party, not a performance.
 And in the end, the party has to be true to you.